What’s in a name? The story of Revelstoke’s Mt. Begbie - Salmon Arm Observer

 |Before settlers arrived and started logging, building dams and renaming, most topographical features would have already had an Indigenous name.
 (Liam Harrap/Revelstoke Review)

-Place names serve two functions said Lutz.
-One being that they mark a place that more than one person can identify and find.
+Place names serve two functions, explained Lutz, one being a name marks a place that more than one person can identify and find.

-Secondly, they are meant to remind us of a story.
-When the Europeans arrived they rewrote that story.
+Second, they are meant to remind us of a story.
+When the Europeans arrived, they rewrote that story.

 “They edited, erased and rewrote names.
 Mt.
 Begbie was meant to remind us of the Chief Justice of British Columbia and the stories about him,” said Lutz.